Gummy Wellness Lab

 Comparing the Classmates

 For those who are on a tighter budget, GUT VITA is a very popular choice.
-At $49, it’s easier on the wallet, though it comes in a capsule format.
-If you don't share my "pill-phobia," it’s a solid, straightforward option that focuses heavily on regularity and gentle digestion.
-It doesn't have the specific skin-targeting ingredients of PrimeBiome, but it’s a great "General Ed" probiotic.
+At around fifty bucks, it’s easier on the wallet, though it comes in a capsule format.
+If you don't share my 'pill-phobia,' it’s a solid, straightforward option that focuses heavily on regularity and gentle digestion.
+It doesn't have the specific skin-targeting ingredients of PrimeBiome, but it’s a great 'General Ed' probiotic for everyday maintenance.

-Then there is SynoGut, which also sits at the $69 price point.
+Then there is SynoGut, which sits at a similar premium price point.
 It’s a very fiber-forward formula.
 Think of it as the strict librarian of probiotics—it’s all about keeping things moving and maintaining order.
-It’s well-established and has a lot of fans, but again, it’s a capsule, and it doesn't quite have the "glow-up" focus that I was looking for for my skin.
+It’s well-established and has a lot of fans, but again, it’s a capsule, and it doesn't quite have the 'glow-up' focus that I was looking for for my skin.
+It’s more about the heavy lifting of digestive transit.

 The Final Report Card